AbenezerMamo/just-ified-kidding/README.md

 15. Black owned != Black Backed != Majority Ownership
 16. Sipped up all my favorite liquidity.
 Called it a milk shakedown.
 17. Feeling lucky but left out with no pals in my tier because the only 1 with 7 type game
+18. Savage, the only essence of man.
+Musk couldn't produce musketeers so he cought a Tusk case